-- Endpoint licenses are applied to a customer location within the License Portal.
+- Endpoint licenses are applied to a customer location.
 You can add or remove Endpoint licenses to a customer location at any time.

 - Endpoint licenses are not prorated.
 Endpoint licenses assigned at any point within a calendar month will incur billing for the entire month.

 Note: If insufficient endpoint licenses are assigned to a location to accommodate the installed agents, new protected systems will be unable to register with the appliance, and potentially, existing protected systems will be unable to perform backup operations.
 If insufficient licenses exist at a location, the appliance will raise an alert and send a ticket via email alerting or ConnectWise integration if enabled.

 The storage licensing model allows you to backup an unlimited number of devices to a single customer appliance, up to a specified total storage limit.